Rogers Lehew: Head coaching record

+College baseball

 Personal life

 Lehew was married to Joann until her death.
 Together, they had three children: Garry, Lora, and Larry.

 After Lehew stopped working as a football executive in 1978, he returned to Calgary.
 He was subsequently employed at an oil patch until his retirement in 1997, and also engaged in other business interests.
 He died on March 16, 2021, in Calgary at the age of 92.